ProMustafa99/Currency-Converter-Project/README.md

 # Instructions on how to build the project Before starting the project, use this command :
 ## dart run build_runner build --delete-conflicting-outputs

-# How Build the project

-In the user interface (UI) layer, develop your UI elements, screens, and controllers.
-Within the domain layer, specify use cases and repositories.
-Finally, in the data layer, establish data sources, repositories, and models.

 # Use BLoC for state management:

 In the architecture of our application, we have adopted the BLoC (Business Logic Component) design pattern for managing state and handling user interactions.
 BLoC architecture offers a clear separation of concerns, making it an ideal choice for structuring complex applications like ours.
 Below are the justifications for choosing BLoC as our design pattern :